realityexpander/TI-Factor-Expand-Polynomials-Symbolically-for-TI-84-Evo-and-CE/README.md

 The program:

-* Parses polynomial factors from a string.
+* Uses the expression string stored in `Ans` and parses it as a polynomial expression.
 * Recognizes parenthesized factors.
 * Recognizes repeated factors such as `(X+2)^2`.
 * Converts each factor into a coefficient list.